-An easy 5 minutes green chutney recipe is prepared with fresh coriander, and mint leaves will shine at your next party when served with snacks.
+This vibrant, gorgeous coriander mint green chutney recipe is prepared with fresh coriander, mint, yogurt, and spices.
+The minty Indian green dip will uplift snacks at your next party with its refreshing flavors!

 Jump to: